Find a broadband and TV deal that works for your needs and your budget.

 When you’re comparing deals that include broadband, there are a few things you should pay attention to, so you can get the best deal for your money:

-To get the most out of your TV package, you should know what you want from it – for example, if you’re looking for the best live TV on the market, or you prefer streaming content.
-It’s important to weigh up the cost with what channels are on offer, as you don’t want to be paying more for services you won’t use.
+To get the most out of your broadband and TV package, you should know what you want from it – for example, if you’re looking for the best live TV on the market, or you prefer streaming content.
+It’s important to weigh up the cost with what channels are on offer, as you don’t want to pay more for services you won’t use.

 Sky, Virgin Media and BT are the most popular broadband and TV providers in the UK, as they offer the best selections of live TV and exclusive content.
 However, if you mainly stream via Netflix, Apple TV or Prime, you may be better off with a TV box from the likes of EE, TalkTalk or Vodafone.
 And if you usually watch TV on your phone, tablet or laptop, NOW TV is likely the best option for you.